Barriers for fast matrix multiplication from irreversibility

-An intuitive explanation of our barrier is as follows.
-In the language of tensors, the matrix multiplication exponent~$\omega$ is the optimal ``rate of transformation'' from the ``unit tensor'' to the ``matrix multiplication tensor'',
+Our barrier relies on two ideas: (i) we think of computational problems as \emph{resources} that can be reduced to one another and (ii) such reductions satisfy a \emph{triangle inequality} which limits the possible chains of reductions.
+An informal explanation of our barrier is as follows.
+The matrix multiplication exponent~$\omega$ is the optimal \emph{rate} at which the problem of multiplying matrices can be reduced to the problem of multiplying numbers, or in other words, the optimal rate at which the problem of multiplying numbers can be transformed into the problem of multiplying matrices,

-The rate of transformation naturally satisfies a triangle inequality and thus upper bounds on~$\omega$ can be obtained by combining the rate of transformation $\alpha_1$ from the unit tensor to some intermediate tensor and the rate of transformation $\alpha_2$ from the intermediate tensor to the matrix multiplication tensor; this is the two-component approach alluded to earlier,
+By this we mean that for any $n$ the problem of multiplying $n \times n$ matrices can be reduced to the problem of multiplying $n^{\omega + o(1)}$ pairs of numbers (and some additions, but they do not have an influence on the complexity).
+We will make these notions precise later.
+For now, we stick to the high-level picture.
+Rates of transformation naturally satisfy a triangle inequality.
+Therefore, upper bounds on~$\omega$ can be obtained by combining the rate of transformation $\alpha_1$ from the problem of multiplying numbers to some intermediate problem and the rate of transformation $\alpha_2$ from the intermediate problem to the problem of multiplying matrices; this is the two-component approach alluded to earlier,

-We define the irreversibility of the intermediate tensor as the necessary ``loss'' that will occur when transforming the unit tensor to the intermediate tensor followed by transforming the intermediate tensor back to the unit tensor.
-It is well-know that the transformation rate from the matrix multiplication tensor to the unit tensor is~$\tfrac12$, so we can extend \eqref{chain} to
+That is, $\alpha_1\alpha_2 \geq \omega$.
+We define the \emph{irreversibility} of the intermediate tensor, roughly speaking, as the optimal rate of transformation from the problem of multiplying numbers to the intermediate problem \emph{and back to the problem of multiplying numbers}.
+Strassen \cite{strassen1988asymptotic} (see \cref{std}) showed that the transformation rate from the matrix multiplication problem to the problem of multiplying numbers is~$\tfrac12$, so we can extend the chain in \eqref{chain} to

-We thus see that $\alpha_1 \alpha_2$ is directly related to the irreversibility of the intermediate tensor, and hence the irreversibility of the intermediate tensor provides limitations on the upper bounds on $\omega$ that can be obtained from \eqref{chain}.
-In particular, any fixed irreversible intermediate tensor cannot show $\omega = 2$ via \eqref{chain}, since the matrix multiplication tensor is reversible when $\omega = 2$.
+Using the triangle inequality again we see that $\alpha_1 \alpha_2 / 2$ is at least the irreversibility of the intermediate problem, and hence the irreversibility of the intermediate problem provides limitations on the upper bounds $\alpha_1 \alpha_2 \geq \omega$ that can be obtained from \eqref{chain}.
+This is formalized in \cref{th1}.